 Why do you need a LinkedIn strategy?

 If you’re reading this, you’re probably already a fan of the platform.
-But just in case you need to convince your boss, here are a few reasons to take your LinkedIn strategy seriously:
+But just in case you need to convince your boss, I’m giving you a few reasons to take your LinkedIn strategy seriously:

 7 steps to a successful Linkedin marketing strategy